 It’s vital that we remember to prioritise ourselves every day.
 To think of our own needs’ bucket and to do things for our own benefit.
 This, after all, is our life too.

-Aside from anything, we cannot care from a place of lack.
+Aside from anything, we cannot provide care if we are running on empty.
 If we don’t put fuel in a car, it eventually breaks down.

-Looking after ourselves is a great way to remind ourselves that ‘we matter’.
+Looking after ourselves is a great way to remind ourselves that we matter too.

 As one carer said: